yueyinqiu/Dereverbic-Legacy/README.md

 ## Environment

-Here listed the software and hardware environment we use.
-It should work on other environments as well, including other GPUs and other operation systems, like Windows.
+Here is the software and hardware environment we used.
+It should also work on other environments, including other GPUs and operating systems like Windows.

 ### Software

-We use Anaconda on Linux (Anolis OS 8.6) to manage the environments, with CUDA 12.4.
-Visual Studio Code is used for our remote development, and is strongly recommended for anyone that would like to reproduce this project to provide a more consistent experience.
+We use Anaconda to manage the environments on Linux (Anolis OS 8.6), with CUDA 12.4.
+Visual Studio Code is used for our remote development and is highly recommended for anyone who wants to reproduce this project to ensure a more consistent experience.

 ```shell
 conda create -n Dereverbic python=3.12.8